ixdbelfast/ixdbelfast.github.io/modules/IXD306/IXD306-Deliverables.md

 IXD306 Deliverables
 ===========================

 This page is designed to give you a clear breakdown of the deliverables expected for the module.
-Deliverables for this module are broken into two main sections with a series of weekly deliverables for each section.

 ###Course Work 1: (Placement Journal) 60%
 An ongoing logbook or blog that records the students experience during placement, supported by a final written report (Minimum 2,000 words) that clearly demonstrates a reflection on the student’s individual experience.